fshost/node-beautify/README.md

     npm install

-After all dependencies are installed, the tests can be run by typing
+The tests can be run by typing

-    mocha
+    npm test

 ## Requirements